 Filename: choose a .tyc sequence to load.
 You can choose any single file from a sequence and the rest of the matching files will be loaded automatically.

-Reload this: reloads particle data of the selected object.
+Preload this: loads all particle data for all timeline frames for the selected object.

-Reload all: reloads all particle data in all tyCache objects in the scene.
+Preload all: loads all particle data for all timeline frames for all tyCache objects in the scene.

 Frame offset: offsets the timing of sequence playback.

 Clamp frame range: controls whether the input sequence frame range will be clamped.